getreploy/fullstack-sample/README.md

 ```
 reploy watch
 ```

+## Writing code!

-### Run any arbitrary command like you would locally prefixed by reploy run e.g. `reploy run <command>`
+As a reploy user, you can run any arbitrary linux command prefixed by reploy run e.g. `reploy run <command>`.
+We've detailed the steps for getting started with both the frontend and backend apps below.

+### Backend (flask)

-1. Install requirements in the `backend` folder and start the flask app
+Install requirements in the `backend` folder and start the flask app
 ```
 cd backend
 reploy run pip install -r requirements.txt
 reploy run python src/app.py
 ```

-2. In another terminal window, start the frontend
+### Frontend (react)

+Install requirements in the `frontend` folder and start the react app
 ```
 cd frontend
 reploy run npm install